cyberbotics/webots/docs/guide/object-lights.md

 - `supportTextureUrl`: Defines the texture used for the light support.

-- `pointLightAmbientIntensity`: Defines the ambiant intensity of the point light.

-- `pointLightAttenuation`: Defines the attenuation of the point light.

 - `pointLightColor`: Defines the color of the point light.

 - `pointLightIntensity`: Defines the intensity of the point light.

+- `pointLightRadius`: Defines the radius of the point light.

 - `pointLightCastShadows`: Defines whether the point light should cast shadows.